bxdoan/bxdoan/README.md

 <div align="center">

-> Fall seven times and stand up eight.
+> Life is not measured by the number of breaths we take, but by the moments that take our breath away.

-> — Japanese Proverb —
+> — Maya Angelou —

 </div>